 Crotalaria cunninghamii Description

-Green bird flower is a perennial (a plant that grows more than 2 years) bush that grows to about 1–3 m in height.
+A green bird flower is a perennial (a plant that grows for more than 2 years) bush that grows to about 1–3 m in height.
 It has hairy or woolly branches & soft green foliage.
-The oval leaves are around 30 mm long, the big & greenish pea flowers are streaked with fine black marks, & the club-shaped seed pods are up to 50 mm in length.
+The oval leaves are around 30 mm long, the big & greenish pea flowers are streaked with fine black marks, & the club-shaped seed pods are up to 50 mm.

 The plant’s flowers blossom on long spikes at the tips of its branches.
-The flower dramatically resembles a bird fastened by its beak to the centre stalk of the flowerhead.
+The flower dramatically resembles a bird fastened by its beak to the center stalk of the flowerhead.

 Crotalaria cunninghamii Uses and cultivation

-The sap from the leaves was employed by Aboriginal people to heal eye infections.
+Aboriginal people employed the sap from the leaves to heal eye infections.

 This plant has a symbiotic connection with nitrogen-fixing bacteria, which helps increase nitrogen levels in the garden soil.
-This nitrogen is used by the Green birdflower & other plants in the vicinity.
-Planting this flower can actually increase nitrogen levels in the surrounding soil, hence improving soil conditions around your garden.
+This nitrogen is used by the Green bird flower & other plants in the vicinity.
+Planting this flower can increase nitrogen levels in the surrounding soil, improving soil conditions around your garden.

 This native pea is all over the internet because its curious individual flowers resemble tiny green birds.
-Besides its curious appearance, it’s also excellent at fixing nitrogen into poor soils, & can bind sand dunes & soil banks to limit erosion – useful as well as attractive!
+Besides its curious appearance, it’s also excellent at fixing nitrogen into poor soils, & can bind sand dunes & soil banks to limit erosion – useful and attractive!

 It’s a short-lived perennial plant.
 It’s a member of the pea family.
 Hence it grows these pods, and a common feature of this genus is that the pods rattle once they’re ripe.
-This is a nitrogen fixer, it’s a beautiful little plant.
+This is a nitrogen fixer.

 The Bird Flower Facts